CSUN-MS-BANA/culminating-project-group-2/Group Weekly Progress Report/Week_4_WPR.md

 ## 4\.
 Pending Tasks for Next Week

-📌 Ensure all technology connections and repositories are functioning correctly
+📌 Ensure all technology connections and repositories are functioning correctly.
-📌 Pending tasks as assigned by professor
+📌 Pending tasks as assigned by professor.
-📌 work on Research Questions & Analysis Methods
+📌 Work on Research Questions & Analysis Methods.

 ---